arenaxr/arena-services-docker/README.md

  ./init.sh
 ```

+* Note: you might need to execute ```sudo  docker-compose up -d``` if your user does not have permissions to access the docker service.

 The init script will generate configuration files (from the templates in **conf/templates**) for the services using the hostname and email configured in **environment.env**, and attempt to create certificates using letsencrypt. **If letsencrypt fails, it will create a self-signed certificate that can be used for testing purposes**.

 3. Start all services: